Kinson

-Kinson is a former village which has been absorbed by the town of Bournemouth in the county of Dorset in England.
-The area became part of Bournemouth on 1 April 1931.
+Kinson is a former village which has been absorbed by the town of Bournemouth, in the Bournemouth, Christchurch and Poole district, in the ceremonial county of Dorset, England.
+The area became part of Bournemouth district on 1 April 1931.
 There were two electoral wards containing the name Kinson (North & South).
-Their joint population at the 2011 Census was 19,824.
+Their joint population at the 2011 census was 19,824.

-The village has a shopping centre and a pub, Gulliver's, known for much of the 19th and 20th centuries as 'The Dolphin', after the boat named Dolphin owned by Isaac Gulliver.
+The village has a shopping centre and a pub, Gulliver’s Tavern, known for much of the 19th and 20th centuries as 'The Dolphin Inn', after the boat named Dolphin owned by Isaac Gulliver.
 Kinson nearly became part of Poole in 1931; however, a vigorous campaign by the residents saw the parish added to Bournemouth instead, necessitating an adjustment to the Hampshire/Dorset county boundary, which had separated the two areas.

 The area centres on Kinson village green which is on the Wimborne Road (at this point the A341) next to Kinson Library (now part of The Kinson Hub).
 The present green, which features a set of stocks, was once the site of the village school.
 The 1887 Ordnance Survey map for Kinson shows the school, which is now on a site to the south off Kinson Road.
 By the time of the 1949 survey maps, a library had taken the place of the old school.
 It was only when the library moved to a new location nearby that the old school/library site was combined with the village pound to form a new village green.
 A commemorative stone bench was officially unveiled by Mayor Benwell and his wife.
 The older village green, where cricket matches were played, has now become a development of bungalows, with the name Wicket Road surviving to mark its older use.

+History

+Kinson was named in the Domesday Book in 1086, in the Cogdean Hundred.

 Kinson Common

-Nearby is Kinson Common, a Local Nature Reserve and Site of Special Scientific Interest, and the historic St Andrew's Church, a grade B listed building and the resting place of Frederick Cavendish Ponsonby.
+Nearby is Kinson Common, a Local Nature Reserve and Site of Special Scientific Interest, and the historic St Andrew's Church, a grade B listed building and the resting place of Frederick Ponsonby.

 Kinson Common is a relatively small site of 16ha (40 acres) owned by Bournemouth, Christchurch and Poole Council, and despite its small size it provides a rich and varied habitat.
 The Friends of Kinson Common work as Countryside Volunteers and help with the management of the site.
 An 1843 tithe map, held at the Dorset County Records Office, shows that the land then formed part of Howe Farm.
 Since 1933 the local authority purchased a number of parcels of land (mostly from Viscount Wimborne) for the purposes of Kinson Cemetery and as public open space.
 In 1988 Kinson Common was designated as an SSSI, becoming an LNR in 1995.